-To DIY or not to DIY?
+To DIY or don’t DIY?
 That is the question.
 Of course, you like rummaging around in the garden and make everything exactly as you want it.
 If there are flowers to plant, not a problem.
 If there are leaves to rake, you’re on it.
-If you need to set up your outdoor lounge set, consider it done.
+And if you need to set up your outdoor lounge set, consider it done.

 A quick trip to your local gardening or DIY center and you’re good to go.
 But what about the slightly tougher jobs?
 Would you call a carpenter to get some decking installed?
 Or a fencing company to get your new fence up?
 Or would you get a professional to dig a koi pond for you?